PelleLille/hsl-docs/postdelivery.rst

 $actionid         number  1                          Same as $actionid in DATA context
 $queueid          number  12345                      Queue ID of the message
 $transportid      string  "mailtransport\:1"         ID of the transport profile that was used
+$action           string  "DELETE"                   The default action of this execution ("DELETE", "BOUNCE", "RETRY" or "")
+$context          any     none                       This variable is only defined if the pre-delivery context has been executed
 ================= ======= ========================== ===========

 Functions